 FDP_SOP.1[Copy] Hierarchical to: FDP_SOP.1.1[Copy] Application Notes: Secure Basic Operations No other components.
 The TSF shall provide a Copy function on data from source ROM, RAM and EEPROM to destination RAM.
-The security functionality is resistant against side channel analysis and other attacks described in [31].
+The security functionality is resistant against side channel analysis and other attacks described in [32].
 FDP_SOP.1[Compare] Hierarchical to: FDP_SOP.1.1[Compare] Application Notes: Secure Basic Operations No other components.
 The TSF shall provide a Compare function on data residing in ROM, RAM and EEPROM.
-The security functionality is resistant against side FDP_SOP.1[ModMultiply] Hierarchical to: FDP_SOP.1.1[ModMultiply] channel analysis and other attacks described in [31].
-Secure Basic Operations No other components.
+The security functionality is resistant against side channel analysis and other attacks described in [32].
+FDP_SOP.1[ModMultiply] Hierarchical to: FDP_SOP.1.1[ModMultiply] Application Notes: Secure Basic Operations No other components.
 The TSF shall provide a Modular Multiply function on data residing in ROM, RAM and EEPROM.
-Application Notes: FDP_SOP.1[ModAddSub] Hierarchical to: The security functionality is resistant against side channel analysis and other attacks described in [31].
-Secure Basic Operations No other components.
+The security functionality is resistant against side channel analysis and other attacks described in [32].

+FDP_SOP.1[ModAddSub] Secure Basic Operations Hierarchical to: No other components.
 FDP_SOP.1.1[ModAddSub] The TSF shall provide a Modular Add and Subtract function on data residing in ROM, RAM and EEPROM.
-Application Notes: The security functionality is resistant against side channel analysis and other attacks described in [31].
+Application Notes: The security functionality is resistant against side channel analysis and other attacks described in [32].